Swarup Singh of Jind: Early life and family

+Early career

+Reign

 In 1834, Swarup Singh's second cousin, Raja Sangat Singh (1810–1834; r.
 1822–1834) died of alcoholism after a profligate and repressive 12-year rule that had brought Jind to the brink of financial collapse; he left no sons.
-The Government of India (then the British East India Company), selected Swarup Singh as the next ruler.

-During the Anglo-Sikh War, Swarup Singh fought on the side of the British, for which he was much honoured by them.
+The British were set upon annexing the Jind State.
+To prevent the state falling into British hands, a joint council of Patiala, Nabha, Kaithal and Jind states all decided to nominate Swarup Singh as Raja at Dodhan (nowadays Bhawanigarh) and Swarup Singh became officially Raja of Jind in 1837.

+Anglo-Sikh Wars

+His conduct during First Anglo-Sikh War was somewhat complex as Jind was fined 10,000 rupees by the British for not coordinating as expected, as he tried to slow the British troops from moving through his state.
+He did not participate in the Second Anglo-Sikh War.

+Late career

+Revolt of 1857

 During the First War of Independence, he sent his troops into battle against the rebels, personally fighting through many of the major battles clad in armor and chain mail.
 He rushed his forces to defend the British cantonment at Karnal, then served at Alipur and at the Battle of Badli-ki-Serai.
 He fought alongside the British forces during the siege of Delhi for which he was mentioned in despatches in 1858 and received the Indian Mutiny Medal.
 Also in 1858, he received several titles of honour from the British government.
 In 1860, he was granted a further title, a gun salute of 11-guns, 14 villages and the Delhi properties of a Mughal prince, Shahzada Mirza Abu Baqar.
 The following year, Swarup Singh received a further 11 villages as a reward.

+Social reforms

 Not merely a warrior, but also a progressive and humane ruler, Swarup Singh issued several stern decrees outlawing infanticide, sati and slavery.

-Last years and death
+Death

 In 1863, Swarup Singh was appointed a Knight Companion of the Order of the Star of India.
 The following year, he unexpectedly died from acute dysentery after a 30-year reign, aged 51.
 He was succeeded by his only surviving son, Raghubir Singh.
+He died in 1864 and his Samadh is built in Wazidpur.